Godfrey Phillips India Ltd leads gainers in 'A' group

-Gulf Oil Lubricants India Ltd, Aarti Pharmalabs Ltd, JM Financial Ltd and TD Power Systems Ltd are among the other gainers in the BSE's 'A' group today, 07 February 2025.
+Vakrangee Ltd, Rategain Travel Technologies Ltd, H.G.
+Infra Engineering Ltd and United Breweries Ltd are among the other gainers in the BSE's 'A' group today, 14 February 2025.

-Gulf Oil Lubricants India Ltd, Aarti Pharmalabs Ltd, JM Financial Ltd and TD Power Systems Ltd are among the other gainers in the BSE's 'A' group today, 07 February 2025.
+Vakrangee Ltd, Rategain Travel Technologies Ltd, H.G.
+Infra Engineering Ltd and United Breweries Ltd are among the other gainers in the BSE's 'A' group today, 14 February 2025.

-Godfrey Phillips India Ltd soared 10.46% to Rs 5056 at 11:48 IST.
+Godfrey Phillips India Ltd spiked 17.45% to Rs 5852.35 at 11:48 IST.
 The stock was the biggest gainer in the BSE's 'A' group.
-On the BSE, 11647 shares were traded on the counter so far as against the average daily volumes of 5492 shares in the past one month.
+On the BSE, 94943 shares were traded on the counter so far as against the average daily volumes of 11516 shares in the past one month.

-Gulf Oil Lubricants India Ltd surged 8.46% to Rs 1168.7.
+Vakrangee Ltd surged 4.96% to Rs 16.71.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 19512 shares were traded on the counter so far as against the average daily volumes of 4901 shares in the past one month.
+On the BSE, 114.04 lakh shares were traded on the counter so far as against the average daily volumes of 17.02 lakh shares in the past one month.

-Aarti Pharmalabs Ltd spiked 7.19% to Rs 728.75.
+Rategain Travel Technologies Ltd soared 4.86% to Rs 664.05.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 47303 shares were traded on the counter so far as against the average daily volumes of 41929 shares in the past one month.
+On the BSE, 7286 shares were traded on the counter so far as against the average daily volumes of 12265 shares in the past one month.

-JM Financial Ltd gained 7.12% to Rs 118.15.
+H.G.
+Infra Engineering Ltd rose 2.91% to Rs 1184.2.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 2.19 lakh shares were traded on the counter so far as against the average daily volumes of 1.47 lakh shares in the past one month.
+On the BSE, 2934 shares were traded on the counter so far as against the average daily volumes of 7148 shares in the past one month.

-TD Power Systems Ltd added 6.80% to Rs 405.95.
+United Breweries Ltd added 2.28% to Rs 2076.5.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 1.16 lakh shares were traded on the counter so far as against the average daily volumes of 44694 shares in the past one month.
+On the BSE, 15720 shares were traded on the counter so far as against the average daily volumes of 7258 shares in the past one month.

 Powered by Capital Market - Live News